Frances Langford: Personal life

 Langford married three times, first to actor Jon Hall (1934–55).
-In 1948, they donated 20 acre of land near her estate in Jensen Beach, Florida, to the Martin County Board of County Commissioners, which named it Langford Hall Park.
-Located at 2369 N.E.
-Dixie Highway, just south of the Stuart Welcome Arch, it is known today simply as Langford Park and is one of the county's major parks.
+In 1948, they donated 20 acre of land near her estate in Jensen Beach, Florida to Martin County, which named it Langford Hall Park.

-In 1946, Langford was honored by the hometown of her youth, Lakeland, Florida, for her work with the United Service Organizations (USO) and her music and acting career.
-The City of Lakeland dedicated the Lake Mirror Promenade as the Frances Langford Promenade.
-The Promenade was originally built in 1928 and was designed by renowned landscape architect Charles W. Leavitt of New York.
+In 1946, Langford was honored by her hometown of Lakeland, Florida, for her work with the United Service Organizations and her music and acting career.
+The city dedicated the Lake Mirror Promenade as the Frances Langford Promenade.

+Langford supported Republican Dwight D. Eisenhower during the 1952 U.S. presidential election.

-After leaving Hollywood life, she kept up her pastimes of boating and sport fishing.
+After leaving Hollywood life, Langford continued with her pastimes of boating and sport fishing.
 As a nightclub singer in 1955, she married Outboard Marine Corporation president Ralph Evinrude.
-They lived on her estate in Jensen Beach (which has since been replaced by a housing development), and they built a Polynesian-themed restaurant and marina on the Indian River named The Frances Langford Outrigger Resort, where Langford frequently performed.
-Locals and celebrities flocked there.
-It remains open under the name of the Dolphin Bar and Shrimp House, and many of Frances Langford's memorabilia are still on display.
+They lived on her estate in Jensen Beach and they built a Polynesian-themed restaurant and marina on the Indian River named The Frances Langford Outrigger Resort, where she frequently performed.
 Evinrude died in 1986.

-In 1994, Langford married Harold C. Stuart, who had served as Assistant Secretary for Civil Affairs of the United States Air Force (1949–51) under President Harry S Truman.
-They spent the summers at Baie Fine in Georgian Bay, Ontario, Canada, traveling from their home in Florida aboard their 110-foot yacht The Chanticleer, which became a popular tourist attraction when moored at the Outrigger Resort.
+In 1994, Langford married Harold C. Stuart, former assistant secretary for civil affairs of the United States Air Force (1949–1951) under President Harry S. Truman.
+They spent summers in Georgian Bay, Ontario, Canada, traveling from their home in Florida aboard their 110-foot yacht.

-Health problems plagued her in the last years of her life, requiring periodic hospital stays.
+Health problems plagued Langford in the final years of her life, requiring periodic hospital stays.
 She died at her Jensen Beach home at age 92 from congestive heart failure.
-According to her wishes, she was cremated and the ashes strewn off the coast of Florida near her residence.
-Stuart survived Langford (who had no children) and died in 2007 at the age of 94.
+According to her wishes, she was cremated, and her ashes were strewn off the coast of Florida near her residence.